SardineFish/sar-push-service/docs/services.md

 ## List services profile of a given user
 `GET /service/profile/{uid}`

 Normally, a user can list the services profile of himself.
-Only the user with access of `ServiceAdmin` can list profiles of other users.
+Only the user with access of `Admin` can list profiles of other users.

 ### Request
 No data required.